AstroCube/Perseus/README.md

 ## Three (Sometimes four) Layer Architecture

-The idea is to use the **principle of separation of concerns** to move the business logic away from the node.js API Routes.
+The idea is to use the **principle of separation of concerns** to move the business logic away from the NodeJS API Routes.

 TODO: 3/4 Graphic

-Because someday, you will want to use your business logic on a CLI tool, or not going far, in a recurring task. nd make an API call from the node.js server to itself it's not a good idea...
+Because someday, you will want to use your business logic on a CLI tool, or not going far, in a recurring task. nd make an API call from the NodeJS server to itself it's not a good idea...

 ### Controller